byteduck/Arduino-VGA/README.md

 # Arduino-VGA
-Displays simple VGA output using an Arduino Mega 2560.
+Displays simple VGA output with 6-bit color using an Arduino Mega 2560.